zhimin-z/zzhao.github.io/_pages/cv.md

 * Dec 2018 - Dec 2019: Software Engineer
   * Method Studios, Santa Monica
   * Duties included:
-      * Built a tracker system for RubyBlue, which is a virtual museum app whose functionality is powered by ARKit 2.
+      * Built a tracker system for RubyBlue, which is a virtual museum app powered by ARKit 2.
 	  * Integrated different scenes of immersive artistic works into the app with Unity 3D.
 	  * Designed the interactive scenes with Unreal Engine 4 according to SFX designer’s specifications.